WFT’s covid outbreak disrupted its season, and the team hasn’t yet left the virus behind

-“Yeah, people joke about me having a weak immune system,” he said, “but I feel like mine is really strong if I can make it through three rounds.”
+“People joke about me having a weak immune system,” he said, “but I feel like mine is really strong if I can make it through three rounds.”

 Since Dec.
-8, Washington has placed 36 players on its covid-19 list, decimating its defensive line, then its quarterbacks room, its linebacking corps, offensive line and skill positions.
-It even got the punter, Pro Bowler Tress Way, and affected nine assistant coaches and multiple staff members.
+8, Washington has placed 36 players on its covid-19 reserve list, decimating its defensive line, then its quarterbacks room, its linebacking corps, offensive line and skill positions.
+It even got the punter, Pro Bowl pick Tress Way, and affected nine assistant coaches and multiple staff members.
 The team still has eight players in the NFL protocols ahead of Sunday’s pivotal game against the Philadelphia Eagles.

-Of those who have returned, many have shared detailed accounts of their varied experiences.
+Of those who have returned, many have shared detailed accounts of their experiences.
 Some felt nothing, other than the boredom of isolation.
-Others, like Lucas, had multiple unpleasant days, with body aches, shortness of breath and symptoms that lingered for days, if not longer.
+Others, such as Lucas, had multiple unpleasant days, with body aches, shortness of breath and symptoms that lingered for days, if not longer.
 All missed either games or practice time.

 “Not everybody has those symptoms,” Coach Ron Rivera said.
 “But the guys that do, I know the trainers work a little bit extra on them.
-I know we, as coaches, pay attention to that and then some don’t have any symptoms or have any lingering symptoms. … Even though it’s more contagious and they say [the omicron variant] is not as strong a variant as the delta, guys still have symptoms and guys still have some reactions to it.
+I know we, as coaches, pay attention to that, and then some don’t have any symptoms or have any lingering symptoms. … Even though it’s more contagious and they say [the omicron variant] is not as strong a variant as the delta, guys still have symptoms and guys still have some reactions to it.
 It affects everybody differently.”

-Lucas is convinced his first encounter with the coronavirus was in early 2020, before most had heard of covid-19, before most cities shut down in response to its threat and before mask-wearing became a mandated new norm.
-(The first confirmed case in the U.S. was reported by the CDC on Jan.
-21, 2020).
-Lucas was a soon-to-be free agent, just weeks away from signing a two-year deal with Washington when he was laid up with what he thought was a more common virus.
+Lucas is convinced his first encounter with the coronavirus was in early 2020, before most had heard of covid-19, before most cities shut down in response to its threat and before mask-wearing became a norm.
+(The first confirmed case in the United States was reported by the Centers for Disease Control and Prevention on Jan.
+21, 2020.)
+Lucas was a soon-to-be free agent, just weeks from signing a two-year deal with Washington, when he was laid up with what he thought was a more common virus.

-“I think no one knew what it was when I had it the first time,” he said. “ … I struggled like all of February with it.
+“I think no one knew what it was when I had it the first time,” he said. “… I struggled like all of February with it.
 I had a cough and congestion and all that kind of stuff.
-They told me it was the flu, but after I had it again and I thought about it, I was like, ‘Hold on, this felt a lot like what I had the first time.’
+They told me it was the flu, but after I had it again and I thought about it, I was like, ‘Hold on; this felt a lot like what I had the first time.’
 So I just kind of put two and two together.”

-Lucas believes his symptoms were due to the coronavirus that has since infected 50 million people and accounted for 800,000 deaths in the United States.
-He said he experienced a less-severe version of it at the start of training camp in late July, when he tested positive for the coronavirus and was placed on the team’s covid-19 list, and then again this past month as the virus swept through Washington’s locker room and many others in the NFL.
+Lucas believes his symptoms were connected to the virus that has since infected 50 million people and accounted for 800,000 deaths in the United States.
+He said he experienced a less-severe version of it at the start of training camp in July, when he tested positive and was placed on the covid-19 list, and then again this past month as the virus swept through Washington’s locker room and many others in the NFL.

 The December outbreak prompted the NFL to reschedule three games, including Washington’s first meeting with the Eagles.
-Allen Sills, the NFL’s chief medical officer, said at the time that the league anticipated a surge in cases because of data it received earlier showing a waning immunity from vaccines and a shift from mostly staff members being affected to players.
+Allen Sills, the NFL’s chief medical officer, said at the time that the league anticipated a surge in cases because of data it received earlier showing waning immunity from vaccines and a shift from mostly staff members being affected to players.

-“We’re often at the tip of the spear in seeing some of these changes before they show up in other elements of society because we do have so many tools at our disposal,” Sills said in a conference call with reporters.
-“We are able to offer on-site testing, we can do genomic sequencing, we have the tracing technology that we have, so that I think that allows us to make some of these observations at a really early stage and help understand when things are changing.”
+“We’re often at the tip of the spear in seeing some of these changes before they show up in other elements of society because we do have so many tools at our disposal,” Sills said during a conference call with reporters.
+“We are able to offer on-site testing, we can do genomic sequencing, we have the tracing technology that we have, so I think that allows us to make some of these observations at a really early stage and help understand when things are changing.”

-Anthony Casolaro, Washington’s chief medical officer and the president of the NFL Physicians Society, said that of the 23 covid cases the team at the time, in Week 15, he would have held out “really only two” players from practice because of their symptoms.
+Anthony Casolaro, Washington’s chief medical officer and the president of the NFL Physicians Society, said that of the 23 covid cases the team had at the time, in Week 15, he would have held out “really only two” players from practice because of their symptoms.
 Most were vaccinated.
 Most, he said, were “essentially asymptomatic.”

 What Lucas believes was his first go-round with the coronavirus, in early 2020, brought the most severe symptoms, he said.
 His two confirmed bouts last year were progressively less intense, but both came with similar symptoms that didn’t quickly dissipate.